Wendy’s employee tests positive for COVID-19 in Lancaster County

-LANCASTER, Pa, (WHTM) — An employee who works at the Wendy’s on Lincoln Highway E. in Lancaster County has tested positive for Covid-19.
+LANCASTER, Pa.
+(WHTM) — An employee at the Wendy’s on Lincoln Highway E. in Lancaster County has tested positive for COVID-19.

 The employee is currently in quarantine receiving treatment.
 All employees have been notified of the case and are closely following the advice of public health officials.